Nursery and Early Years’ Education Security

 Why should biometric access control be your first choice for nursery security?

 Simply, cases of parent or strange abduction happen, even cases of gunmen gaining access to nurseries.
-Read our key article on the topic here
+Read how children play safer with biometric access control.

 How does your security support safeguarding in your early years' setting?

 Security systems should enhance safety within your setting.
 Access control and CCTV plus visitor management should be key factors in your security plan.
-Read more here
+Read more about how your security should support safeguarding in your nursery.